 4. The Participant shall have full stockholder rights with respect to any shares of common stock issued to the Participant under the Stock Issuance Program, whether or not the Participant's interest in those shares is vested; provided, however, that the Corporation shall withhold and retain any dividends on unvested shares until such time as the shares vest, if at all, and shall thereafter promptly pay to the Participant any such dividends withheld and retained or, if the shares do not vest, return any such dividends to the corporate treasury.
 Accordingly, the Participant shall have the right to vote all such shares but shall not receive any cash dividends paid on any unvested shares until the shares vest.
-The Participant shall not have any stockholder rights with respect to the shares of common stock subject to a restricted stock unit award until that award vests and the shares of common stock, on outstanding restricted stock unit or restricted stock awards, subject to such terms and conditions as the Plan Administrator may deem appropriate and subject to the withholding and retention of dividends with respect to any unvested awards on the same terms as set forth above.
+The Participant shall not have any stockholder rights with respect to the shares of common stock subject to a restricted stock unit award until that award vests and the shares of common stock are actually issued thereunder.
+However, dividend-equivalent units may be paid or credited, either in cash or in actual or phantom shares of common stock, on outstanding restricted stock unit or restricted stock awards, subject to such terms and conditions as the Plan Administrator may deem appropriate and subject to the withholding and retention of dividends with respect to any unvested awards on the same terms as set forth above.